-OBJECTIVE: Using KEVA planks as counting pieces, students will collect data and construct simple graphs.
+OBJECTIVE: Using KEVA Planks as counting pieces, students will collect data and construct simple graphs.

-MATERIALS: • Up to 15 KEVA planks per child
+MATERIALS: Up to 15 KEVA Planks per child

-- Data sheet for each child (See Appendix D)

-- Bar graph for each child (See Appendix E)
+Data Sheet for each child (see Appendix D) Bar Graph for each child (see Appendix E)

-- Graph paper for each child
+Graph paper for each child

-- 1. Have each student grab handfuls (using both hands) of planks from the bin (anything between 1-15 per child-you want random amounts distributed to each child). - 2.
-Provide each student with a data sheet.
+- 1. Have each student grab a handful (using both hands) of planks from the bin (anything between 1-15 per child you want random amounts distributed to each child.) - 2.
+Provide each child with a data sheet.
 Have each child count out the number of planks in his handful and write the number on his data sheet. - 3.
 Have each child ask five other children to write their name and number of planks on his sheet. - 4.
 Next, have students transfer their data to a bar graph. - 5.
 Make a classroom chart with each child's name and number of planks.
 Discuss the highest amount, the lowest amount and the amount seen most often.